Vanege/pandunia/gramatiko.md

 **liga** to tie; **ligula** to untie
 **ziba** to plug, to close with a plug; **zibula** to unplug, to open the plug.

-## 12. Other Topics

-### Sentence Word Orders

-In theory, there are six possible word orders for the transitive sentence.
-In practice, all of them are possible in Pandunia.
-They are made possible by the two verb endings, which decide the order of the other constituents (subject and object).

-    1. With the verb ending in -a
-        - object–subject–verb (OSV) : musik mi auda.
-        - subject–verb–object (SVO) :       mi auda musik.
-        - verb–object–subject (VOS) :          auda musik mi.
-    2. With the verb ending in -u
-        - subject-object-verb (SOV) : mi musik audu.
-        - object-verb-subject (OVS) :    musik audu mi.
-        - verb-subject-object (VSO) :          audu mi musik.

-The constituent, which is further away from the verb, can be left out.
-So for example **musik mi auda** (OSV) can be truncated to **mi auda** (SV).
-Likewise **mi musik audu** (SOV) can be truncated to **musik audu** (OV).

-The typical word orders in everyday Pandunia are SVO, SOV and OSV.
-The latter occurs frequently in dependant clauses, for example in **mi vida jen, jo tu suku.** (I saw the person _whom you like_.)
-The other word orders can be heard in poetry and in other forms of literary language.

-### Hierarchy of Word Types

-Spoken language is a flow of sounds which constitute words.
-Written language, in the case of Pandunia, is a flow of letters from left to right, which constitute words.
-So every expression is essentially a sequence of words.
-However all words are not equal.
-There is a hierarchy of words.
-The verb is the structural center of a sentence and other words are directly or indirectly connected to it.

-Each sentence can be drawn as a tree diagram, where the central words are above and the dependant words are below.
-For example the sentence **mi vida tu** (I see you) can be pictured as a tree as follows.

-    mi vida tu.

-       vida
-      ┌─┴─┐
-     mi   tu

-Adjectives and numerals point to their head word, the noun.

-    mi vida sam jovan jen.

-       vida
-      ┌─┴──┐
-     mi   jen
-           |
-         jovan
-           |
-          sam

-The hierarchy of word types in Pandunia from the more to the less central is as follows.

-1. Conjunctions: i, u
-2. Connectors: ge, de
-3. Coverbs (prepositions): na, do, ze, bi
-4. Verbs
-5. Nouns and pronouns
-6. Tense, aspect and mood particles
-7. Numerals
-8. Adjectives

-The following example shows how the scope affects the final position of words in the tree hierarchy.
-For example, although **i** is in general higher than **koz**, here its scope is only to connect **yusef** and **sara**. **Ze koz de** is at the top, because it connects the two sub-phrases.

-    yusef i sara vol darsa pandunia ze koz de ye si bon dunia bax.

-                      ze koz de
-               ┌──────────┴──────────┐
-              vol                   si
-          ┌────┴──────┐           ┌──┴──┐
-          i         darsa        ye    bax
-      ┌───┴───┐    ┌──┴────┐            |
-    yusef   sara       pandunia       dunia
-                                        |
-                                       bon